phoudail/PolyglotAST/README.md

 # Getting started

+Prerequisites:
-Prerequisites: Highest recommendation to run on Linux.
-MacOS should be possible, but it's just a pain.
+- Highest recommendation to run on Linux.
+MacOS should be possible, but you are on your own to resolve errors.
+- You will need a JVM, Maven, CMake and Clang installed on your system
+- While not necessary to extend the framework, the examples provided in the GraalSamples folder will require an installation of GraalVM

 1. For jsitter, clone the jsitter repo: https://github.com/quentinLeDilavrec/jsitter
 2. Fix the merge conflict in jsitter/native/tree_sitter/lib/include/tree_sitter/api.h around line 670 (take the HEAD)